NativeScript/docs-v7/getting-started/chapter-4.md

 <div class="exercise-end"></div>

-The code to make an HTTP call should look familiar, as it's using the same http module you used in the previous section.
-Here, you're using the http module's `getJSON()` method, which automatically takes care of formatting the backend's response as JSON.
+The code to make an HTTP call should look familiar, as it leverages the same http module you used in the previous section.
+Here, the http module's `getJSON()` method automatically takes care of formatting the backend's response as JSON.

 If you load the app and log in with email address "tj.vantoll@gmail.com" and password "password", you should see a list of groceries that looks something like this: